 second favorite way?
 When he slides into them via the slide at the park.
 The second is definitely a little more dangerous (those legs fly around with reckless abandon), but it's still awesome.
 When Your Child Shockingly Requests More Vegetables When Your Kid Cries To Avoid Bedtime

 When you're two, being asked to put on pajamas and stop playing with your favorite train, you're easily experiencing the worst day of your life.
 Until tomorrow, of course, when I end up asking you to do the exact same thing.

 When Your Kid Enters The Sandbox At The Park

 Hopefully, none of the other kids were terribly attached to their masterpieces.

+you're kid still isn't eating?
+Yeah, I'm calling the bluff.
 Every Time They Point At Something And Blurt Out Whatever They Feel Like Saying

 It's not their fault, though.
 They're toddlers.
 They'll figure it out eventually.
 (Although I know some adults who still act that way, so, yeah, who knows.)